doughtnerd/wrangler-di/README.md

 ```

 ### withProviders
-This function takes two parameters: The component you wish to inject with dependencies, and an array or Injection Tokens
+This function takes two parameters: The component you wish to inject with dependencies, and an array of Injection Tokens
 ```jsx
 // This is correct, as long as 'AuthService' is injected somewhere above this component in the dom tree withProviders(SignInPage, [ 'AuthService' ])